 Get some rest and relaxation.
 Nausea is one of those common maladies that get worse with activity.
 Don’t try to battle through or you’ll just end up in the bathroom.
 When you’re feeling nauseated, find a quiet place to rest, but be sure to keep your head slightly elevated (10‒12 inches above your feet).
 Emotional stress and anxiety can also worsen nausea and are sometimes are even the root cause.
 Make time for relaxation.
 If you need help getting stress and anxiety under control, seek out formal therapy—cognitive behavioral therapy may be particularly helpful.

-Natural Nausea Remedies
+Best Natural Nausea Remedies

 Fresh air.
 Stinky, dank rooms and strong odors can easily bring about nausea or take it to that wretched next level.
 This is especially true for pregnant women experiencing morning sickness.
 Be sure to open windows and air out rooms whenever possible.
 Use natural air fresheners like baking soda sachets instead of noxious sprays that merely mask smells.
 Or you could try charcoal deodorizer bags, like these Natural Bamboo Charcoal bags at Amazon.

 Bananas.
 Bananas are great for preventing nausea as well as recovering from it.
 They stimulate the production of a protective mucus layer in the stomach, shielding it from acidic substances that cause nausea and heartburn.
 Bananas are also a very bland food, easy to eat when ill, and they are loaded with B6 (often prescribed for morning sickness) and potassium, an important electrolyte lost through vomiting or diarrhea.